 No landlord wants to evict a tenant, but sadly, sometimes it’s the only option.
 During a tenant eviction, landlords must follow the proper eviction procedures like serving the tenant the right notice type depending on the violation committed.

-If you fail to do so, the eviction against the tenant will fail.
+If a landlord fails to do so, the eviction from the premises against the tenant will fail.
 The court may even end up awarding the tenant damages for wrongful eviction.

-Oklahoma landlords can evict their tenants for a myriad of reasons, with the most common ones being:
+Oklahoma landlords can evict their tenants from the property for a myriad of reasons, with the most common ones being:

 - Nonpayment of rent